RCarpus/meet-app/README.md

 ### End-to-end testing
 End-to-end testing for Feature 2: Show/hide an event's details was performed using [Puppeteer](https://github.com/puppeteer/puppeteer#usage).

+### Performance monitoring
+I used [Atatus](https://www.atatus.com/for/react) to peform performance monitoring for the app.

 ## User Stories and Requirements
 ### FEATURE 1: FILTER EVENTS BY CITY
 **User Story**: As a user, I should be able to filter the events by city so that I can see the list of events that take place near that city.